Future Outlook

 Local perspective

-Mariculture in Alaska shows potential for providing year-round employment and local community support.
+Mariculture in Alaska shows potential for providing year-round employment and supporting local communities.
 This offers a sustainable alternative to the state's heavy reliance on seasonal tourism and declining oil revenues.
 By promoting a robust mariculture industry, including kelp and oyster farming, Alaska can establish a more resilient economy with increased tax revenues benefiting local communities and the state.
 Embracing this shift to a year-round economic model would encourage residents to stay in the state, creating steadier job opportunities and contributing to financial stability.

 Shaan Seet has a strong interest in mariculture.
 We feel it will bring economic development to our island, which is much needed.
 We believe it will bring great ecological balance to our environment, help rebuild the oceans, and set us on a more sustainable path in the future for fisheries in general.